kidokiki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is the readme for that, shell permissions
+#This is the project on shell permission
+the directory contains file that will help us learn about shell basic commands